Introduction

 Understanding the costs, timelines, and necessary documentation is crucial when considering bankruptcy.

 Timelines: The duration for a Chapter 7 filing typically spans around four months from the application date to discharge, allowing individuals to quickly regain financial stability.
-In contrast, Chapter 13 bankruptcy can extend from 3 to 5 years, as it requires adherence to a structured repayment plan that must be completed before obligations are discharged.
+In contrast, Chapter 13 can extend from 3 to 5 years, as it requires adherence to a repayment plan that must be completed before obligations are discharged.

 Conclusion